For students, the decision to join the military can be a difficult one.

 Q: How can students turn their military experience into a career or contribute to their future goals?

 Sgt.
-Sims: The ASVAB determines what jobs you qualify for in the Marine Corps, and you get to pick what you want to do from there.
+Sims: The ASVAB determines what jobs you qualify for in the military, and you get to pick what you want to do from there.
 You develop real world experience in your fields of interest along with intangible character traits like leadership, self-reliance and self-discipline.

 Q: What kind of preparations will students have to make after they are accepted into the military?